-Prior to Accel, Rich was SVP/GM of Products at Openwave and previously GM of Messaging Products, and Chief Marketing Officer at Openwave.
+Prior to Accel, Rich was SVP/GM of Products at Openwave.
+Previously GM of Messaging Products, and Chief Marketing Officer at Openwave.
 While at Openwave, Rich founded and chaired the Messaging Anti Abuse Working Group, a consortium of ISPs and technology providers working together to combat internet abuse.

 Previously Rich was the Chief Marketing Officer at Covad Communications, the DSL provider.
-Preceding Covad, he was a management consultant for McKinsey & Company and Rich started his career as a Brand Manager at Procter & Gamble.
+Preceding Covad, he was a Management Consultant for McKinsey & Company.
+Rich started his career as a Brand Manager at Procter & Gamble.

 Rich sits on the Board of Directors of the MIT – Stanford Venture Lab, the MIT CNC Entrepreneurship Program, and the CTIA Wireless Internet Caucus.
 At CTIA 2008, Rich was awarded a “Mobile Six” award as one of the six most influential individuals shaping the wireless industry by executives in the InMobile.org community.